chogan72/Fantasy_Football_Rankings/README.md

 * The first step to creating the model is determining players yearly fantasy points.
 This is done by using the player game logs to determine there scores.

 #### Five Point
 * Next, the 5 point analysis is created.
 This includes the Ceiling, High, Mid, Low and Floor.
-Depending on how many games a player played in a given season will determine the weighting of these catagories.
-The below image illistrates how those averages are determined.
+Depending on how many games a player played in a given season will determine the weighting of these categories.
+The below image illustrates how those averages are determined.

 <img align="center" src="https://raw.githubusercontent.com/chogan72/Fantasy_Football_Rankings/master/RM-Files/Five-Point.JPG"></img>